-A duty is cast on the Court to determine whether the plaint discloses a cause of action by scrutinizing the averments in the plaint, read in conjunction with the documents relied upon, or whether the suit is barred by any law.
+A duty is cast on Court to determine whether the plaint discloses a cause of action by scrutinizing the averments in the plaint, read in conjunction with the documents relied upon, or whether the suit is barred by any law.
 When a document referred to in the plaint, forms the basis of the plaint, it should be treated as a part of the plaint.
-The Court would determine if the assertions made in the plaint are contrary to statutory law, or judicial dicta, for deciding whether a case for rejecting the plaint at the threshold is made out.
+Court would determine if the assertions made in the plaint are contrary to statutory law, or judicial dicta, for deciding whether a case for rejecting the plaint at the threshold is made out.
 At this stage, the pleas in the written statement and application for rejection of the plaint on the merits would be irrelevant, and cannot be adverted to or taken into consideration.

-The power under Order 7, Rule 11 may be exercised by the Court at any stage of the suit, either before registering the plaint, or after issuing summons, or before conclusion of the trial, as held by this Court in Saleem Bhai v.
+The power under Order 7, Rule 11 may be exercised by Court at any stage of the suit, either before registering the plaint, or after issuing summons, or before conclusion of the trial, as held by this Court in Saleem Bhai v.
 State of Maharashtra, (2003) 1 SCC 557.
-The plea that once issues are framed, the matter must necessarily go to trial was repelled by this Court in Azhar Hussain.
+The plea, once issues are framed, the matter must necessarily go to trial was repelled by this Court in Azhar Hussain.

 – Hon’ble Justice Indu Malhotra, Dahiben v.
 Arvindbhai Kalyanji Bhanusali, [Civil Appeal No. 9519 of 2019].